Ankur2606/Neon-Canvanies/README.md

 ### Why Akash?
 *   **Cost-Efficiency**: Running multiple, resource-intensive AI models can be prohibitively expensive on traditional cloud providers.
 Akash's decentralized marketplace for cloud compute offers significantly lower costs, making our project sustainable.
 *   **Censorship Resistance**: By deploying on a permissionless, decentralized network, we ensure that our application and the creative freedom it enables cannot be shut down or controlled by a single entity.
 *   **Flexibility & Scalability**: Akash allows us to deploy our custom Docker containers with ease.
-We can specify the exact hardware requirements (CPU, GPU, RAM) for each of our AI models and scale our resources up or down based on user demand.
+We can specify the exact hardware requirements (CPU, GPU, RAM) for beach of our AI models and accordingly big then scale our resources up or down based on user demand.

 ### Our Deployment Plan: